She was raped. Then the police charged her with a crime.

 ProPublica staff writer T. Christian Miller had just started digging into the police handling of a sexual assault near Denver, Colorado, when he learned that another journalist was on the case.
 Miller was interested in an interdepartmental investigation led by Stacy Galbraith and Edna Hendershot, detectives who had managed to catch a serial rapist named Mark O’Leary.
-Miller’s rival, Ken Armstrong, worked for The Marshall Project; he was looking into how Marie, a young woman O’Leary had raped in 2008, had been prosecuted for false reporting after telling her story to police in the Seattle area.
+Miller’s rival, Ken Armstrong, worked for the Marshall Project; he was looking into how Marie, a young woman O’Leary had raped in 2008, had been prosecuted for false reporting after telling her story to police in the Seattle area.
 In the end, rather than compete, Miller and Armstrong joined forces.
 Their resulting article, “An Unbelievable Story of Rape,” went on to win a Pulitzer Prize in 2016.

-The pair expands on their prizewinning story in a new book, out this week: A False Report delves deeply into Marie’s case, but also examines the history of skepticism faced by women who report rapes, and details policing techniques that can actually help sexual assault victims and catch perpetrators.
-The underlying story is also under development as an eight-episode Netflix series titled “Unbelievable”—which showrunner Suzanna Grant is co-writing with the husband-and-wife team of Michael Chabon and Ayelet Waldman.
+The pair expands on their prizewinning story in a new book, out this week: A False Report delves deeply into Marie’s case, but it also examines the history of skepticism faced by women who report rapes, and details policing techniques that can actually help sexual-assault victims and catch perpetrators.
+The underlying story is under development as an eight-episode Netflix series titled “Unbelievable”—which showrunner Suzanna Grant is co-writing with the husband-and-wife team of Michael Chabon and Ayelet Waldman.

 Mother Jones: You guys are publishing this book at a moment when the entire nation is talking about sexual assault.
 What would you say your book has to add to the conversation?

-Note: *Correction: An earlier version of this article misidentified the speaker of this and the following two answers.